 Find the full printable recipe with measurements below.

-• Cavatappi pasta: I love using this shape, but you can opt for elbow macaroni or some other type just know that the cook time will be different.
+• Pasta: I love using this cavatappi pasta, but you can opt for elbow macaroni noodles or some other short pasta type works, too.

 • Salted butter: I use salted, but you can use unsalted if you prefer.
 You may just have to add a little extra salt.